-“Now that’s what I call a slap in the face.”
+“Now that’s a slap in the face.”

-Jan Lomona rubbed his cheek as the woman he’d been chatting up strode back towards her friends at the bar and turned, giving him an angry look.
-He gave her a wave and a grin as he turned back to his Duarga and took a gulp, rubbing his cheek again.
+Jan Lomona rubbed his cheek as the woman he’d been chatting with strode back towards her friends at the bar and turned, giving him an angry look.
+He gave her a loose wave and a grin as he turned back to his Duarga and took a gulp, rubbing his cheek again.
 Jan tried his best to ignore the incredulous look of disbelief coming from his friend Latti Tellex but couldn’t and looked down.

 Scratch that gem from the list…